Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ## Key concepts

 ### ReceiptClient
-A `ReceiptClient` is the Form Recognizer interface to use for receipt recognition.
-It provides operations to extract receipt field values and locations.
+A `ReceiptClient` is the Form Recognizer interface to use for analyzing receipts.
+It provides operations to extract receipt field values and locations from receipts from the United States.

 ### FormLayoutClient
 A `FormLayoutClient` is the Form Recognizer interface to extract layout items from forms.
 It provides operations to extract table data and geometry.